plumvillage/newsletter/src/en/articles/sr-trang-tam-muoi--no-escape-retreat.md

 The day before her funeral I was able to sit a long while with her body and place a bouquet of flowers in her hands.
 This is the poem that came to me, which I read out during her service.

-## Contemplation on Mum's Body
+## Contemplation on Mum’s Body

 > Your two hands
 > Now folded in peace upon your chest
 > Were once working tirelessly.
-> Caring for family, caressing a child's feverish brow,
+> Caring for family, caressing a child’s feverish brow,
 > Laundering, chopping the veg,
 > Making the tea.
 > Or typing furiously,
 > Or with hands plunged in warm earth
 > Tending your beloved garden.
 > Now, fingers and joints are gnarled like the ancient oaks of Sheet.
+>
 > Crooked feet, once strode boldly across fields
 > And lightly skimmed the dancefloor in the arms of Dad, quickstepping.
+>
 > Barefoot, we wandered together through Indian temples
 > And hand in hand, paddled along the English shore.
+>
 > Breasts, become flat and empty,
 > Once plumply suckled two tiny infants
 > Whilst you sang to them
 > sweet lullabies of love.
+>
 > Your eyes, clear and twinkling
 > of Wedgewood blue, laughing.
-> Gazing on the Queen's card
+> Gazing on the Queen’s card
 > received for your one hundred years lived fully,
 > You said
-> "I am so lucky!"
+> “I am so lucky!”
+>
 > Now, your body like old leaves of tea,
 > Used up and discarded.
+>
 > But we, amongst many,
 > Have drunk your tea, your essence.
 > You are in each one of us.
 > We are your continuation.

+{% image "article/sr-trang-tam-muoi/Peggy-100.JPG" %}

 ## Epilogue